Developing with the LLVM compiler infrastructure

 - test suite.

-While all of those are interesting in their own way, we will not be using most of them here.
-Specifically, we will be using Clang to demonstrate the compile process.
-We'll download it just like LLVM:
+Although all of these tools are interesting in their own way, most of them will not be used here.
+In particular, we will be using Clang to demonstrate the compile process.

 LLVM, Clang, and related projects use CMake for building.
 Most notably, it does not support building in the source tree, so it's necessary to start by creating a directory: